manuelkue/amazon-review-dashboard/README.md

 The page will reload if you make edits to the code.<br>
 You will also see any lint errors in the console.

+## Storage

+All fetched review data, user data and settings are stored local as JSON files in the user app data folder in the folder JSONStorage